Coriander Chutney, How to Make Coriander Chutney Recipe, Green Chutney

 - At last, add 2 tablespoons of lemon juice and salt as per your taste and mix well.

-Tip: You can substitute black salt with ordinary salt, little (1/4 tbsp.) sugar to get the different taste.
+Tip: You can substitute black salt with ordinary salt, little (1/4 tsp.) sugar to get a different taste.